Resources for Patients

 A well-known patient advocate, Rosie Bartel, was infected with MRSA during a knee replacement procedure at a hospital using forced-air warming.
 Bartel has undergone 27 subsequent operations, including amputation of her leg to the hip.
 Bartel reviewed research to find out how pathogens from the floor of the operating room could rise up into the sterile field and end up in her open wound.

 One of the studies found a 74% reduction in deep joint infection rates after discontinuing forced-air warming.
 Authors McGovern and Reed found, “Excess heat from forced air warming resulted in the disruption of ventilation airflows over the surgical site.”
-See the study abstract here (HotDog Research Summary).
+See the study abstract here.

-Another study found 2,000 times more contaminant particles in the air over the wound when forced-air warming was used versus air-free conductive fabric warming (HotDog Research Summary).
+Another study found 2,000 times more contaminant particles in the air over the wound when forced-air warming was used versus air-free conductive fabric warming.

 Product-liability lawsuits have been filed against 3M, alleging their product, Bair Hugger, caused deep joint infections.